snap-stanford/snap-python/doc/source/reference/PlotOutDegDistr.rst

 Parameters:

 - *Graph*: graph (input)
-    A Snap.py graph or a network
+    A Snap.py graph or a network.

 - *FNmPref*: string (input)
-    A string representing the preferred output file name
+    A string representing the preferred output file name.

 - *DescStr*: string (input)
     Description of the graph.
-The string should be non-empty
+The string should be non-empty.

 - *PlotCCdf*: bool (input)
-    Plots the distribution as a Complementary Cummulative distribution function
+    Plots the distribution as a Complementary Cummulative distribution function.

 - *PowerFit*: bool (input)
-    Fits a Power-Law to the distribution
+    Fits a Power-Law to the distribution.

 Return value: